apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 Finish the key creation according to instructions:

-> To be noticed: Please use Apache mail for key creation.
+> To be noticed: Please use personal Apache email address for key creation.

 ```shell
 gpg (GnuPG) 2.0.12; Copyright (C) 2009 Free Software Foundation, Inc.